aurielfournier/CV/Auriel_Fournier_CV.md

 ## Education

-PhD in **Biological Sciences - Ecology and Evolutionary Biology**
+PhD in **Biological Sciences**  2017 (expected)
-2017 (expected) Arkansas Cooperative Fish and Wildlife Research Unit
+Arkansas Cooperative Fish and Wildlife Research Unit
-**University of Arkansas** Fayetteville, AR
-Distinguished Doctoral Fellowship Recipient
+**University of Arkansas** Fayetteville, AR -Distinguished Doctoral Fellowship Recipient

 **Autumn migration ecology of rails on intensively managed wetlands**
 - Hierarchical distance modeling to predict rail density and examine habitat use
 - Hiring, training and managing a four person field crew
 - Developing new survey methodology for autumn migrating rails
 - Working closely with state and federal land managers to design field experiments
-- Coordinating collaboration across central North America to examine rail migratory connectivity
+- Coordinating collaboration US and Canada to examine rail migratory connectivity

 Bachelor of Science in **Wildlife Ecology and Management**
 2011 **Michigan Technological University** Houghton, MI